barbarer/py4e-int/_sources/02-variables/02-values-and-types.rst

    :answer_d: print 1000000
    :correct: b
    :feedback_a: We are trying to print an integer, what do the quotation marks do?
-   :feedback_b: Correct, to print an integer don't use commas or quotations.
+   :feedback_b: To print an integer don't use commas or quotations.
    :feedback_c: See the example above, commas in between the digits produce spaces.
    :feedback_d: Remember to use parentheses to print!